-Overview: Virginia Clean Cities provides ongoing support to the U. S. Department of Energy’s local alternate fuels deployment and educational efforts.
-As an officially recognized coalition since 1996, Virginia Clean Cities coalition members displace more than 40,000 tons of greenhouse gases each year and 7 million gallons of gasoline.
-Formerly the Hampton Roads Clean Cities Coalition, Virginia Clean Cities provides DOE with federal technical reports and local programs.
+VCC provides ongoing support to the U. S. Department of Energy’s local alternate fuels deployment and educational efforts.
+As an officially recognized coalition since 1996, Virginia Clean Cities coalition members displace tons of greenhouse gases each year millions of gallons of gasoline.
 The Virginia Clean Cities Coalition is supported by hundreds of local business and fleet partners who serve as stakeholder members.
-In addition to organizing regular stakeholder events, meetings and other education and outreach activities, Virginia Clean Cities also provides Alternative Fuel Data Center station updates and quarterly alternative fuel price reports.

-Overview: Virginia Clean Cities provides direct support to the state energy office on a variety of alternate fuels and domestic energy efforts related to petroleum reduction.
-These tasks include a diversity of programs and projects which are reviewed regularly in support of Virginia’s efforts.
+VCC provides direct support to the State Energy Office on a variety of alternative fuels and domestic energy efforts related to petroleum reduction.
+These tasks include programs and projects that are reviewed regularly in support of Virginia’s efforts.
 This has included the state natural gas vehicle efforts, the state propane vehicle efforts, and the state electric vehicle efforts as well as state biodiesel, ethanol and hydrogen programs.

 Sub-Project (DMME Technical Support): Alternative Fuels Program Government Fleet Vehicle Incentive (CMAQ)